 The Ian Potter Foundation makes grants across a broad range of sectors and endeavours.
-Our grants are managed through nine program areas: Arts, Community Wellbeing, Education, Environment & Conservation, Health & Disability, International Learning and Development, Medical Research, Science, Travel, and Conference.
+Grants are made under the following funding areas:

-The majority of our grants are made in response to applications and/or an expression-of-interest (EoI), although occasionally grants may be made in response to a need or opportunity pro-actively identified by the Foundation.
+The majority of our grants are made in response to applications and/or an expression-of-interest (EoI).
+However, grants may be made in response to a need or opportunity proactively identified by the Foundation.
 The latter are usually major funding initiatives.

 The Ian Potter Foundation rarely awards the full amount of any project.
 Please ensure that you have alternative providers of funding, and that your application clearly considers any possible grant from the Foundation in this context.

-This section guides grant-seekers step-by-step through the process of applying for a grant, starting with confirming eligibility to receive a grant under the Australian taxation laws and checking the suitability of the project before setting up an online account and submitting an application.
-Please note that most of our program areas consider applications via a two-step process that may take from four to six months to complete.
+This section guides grantseekers step-by-step through the process of applying for a grant, starting with confirming your organisation's eligibility to receive a grant under the Australian taxation laws and checking the suitability of the project before setting up an online account and submitting an application.
+Please note that most of our funding areas consider applications via a two-stage process – EOI, then full application – that may take from four to six months to complete.

-If you can’t find the information you need or have any doubts, do call us.
+If you can’t find the information you need or have any doubts, please call us.
 We are happy to answer questions and provide additional guidance.

-Under the terms of the deed of The Ian Potter Foundation and Australian taxation laws, The Ian Potter Foundation can only make grants to organisations with BOTH Deductible Gift Recipient (DGR) Item 1 and Tax Concession Charity (TCC) status.
+Under the terms of the deed of The Ian Potter Foundation and Australian taxation laws, The Ian Potter Foundation can only make grants to organisations based in Australia with BOTH Deductible Gift Recipient (DGR) Item 1 and Tax Concession Charity (TCC) status.

 There are two distinct types of DGR.
 This is identified on an organisation's notice of endorsement from the Australian Taxation Office as either a deductible gift recipient item 1, or item 2.